RavingSmurfGB/Joe-TTS/readme.md

 ## Other considerations
 This project was developed in windows
- - assistance may be provided for this project for linu
+ - assistance may be provided for this project for linux but is not assured.
+Assistance may also be provided for any git issues, but is also not assured.
+Feel free to fork or recreate this project in anyway!